yegor256/blog/_posts/2017/jun/2017-06-13-dynamodb-rack-maven.md

 Then I immediately register an [`at_exit`](https://ruby-doc.org/core-2.2.3/Kernel.html#method-i-at_exit) Ruby hook, which will be executed if Ruby dies for any reason.
-I'm sure it's obvious why I have to do that&mdash;in order to avoid garbage running in the background after Rake is finished or terminated.
+I'm sure it's obvious why I have to do that---in order to avoid garbage running in the background after Rake is finished or terminated.

 Pay attention, I'm using `kill -TERM` instead of `kill -KILL`, in order to